-Louis Schanker, educator
+Louis Schanker, Educator

-The current revival [in woodcuts,] actually had
+The current revival [in woodcuts,] actually had its beginnings

 before World War II.
 One of the pioneers was Louis Schanker,